1. Who must report child abuse?

 The Division of Child Protection and Permanency is the agency created by the State concerned with the welfare of children.
 In many child abuse cases, especially those involving family members, DCP&P will conduct an investigation cooperatively with the law enforcement authorities in order to ensure a child’s future safety.

-When they become aware of a report of child abuse or neglect, law enforcement officials and DCP&P workers coordinate with the specialized detectives of the Sex Crimes/Child Abuse Unit of the Prosecutor’s Office to assure the most appropriate response for the child.
+When they become aware of a report of child abuse or neglect, law enforcement officials and DCP&P workers coordinate with the specialized detectives of the Special Victims Unit/Megan's Law Unit of the Prosecutor’s Office to assure the most appropriate response for the child.
 This often involves an interview of the child by one of those specialized detectives at the Bergen County Child Advocacy Center, a child-focused environment designed to reduce the trauma to child abuse victims and their families often created when a child discloses sexual abuse, physical abuse or neglect.
 After the investigation, a specialized Assistant Prosecutor experienced in this type of case is assigned to determine the most appropriate response in the criminal justice system.